 Establishing purposeful engagement

-It is through purposeful engagement that universities can best set organisational direction and also be proficient at curating opportunities, shaping enduring partnerships and delivering great socio-economic impact.
-In conclusion, therefore, continually considering five questions helps universities engage purposefully:
+Through purposeful engagement, universities can best set organisational direction and also be proficient at curating opportunities, shaping enduring partnerships and delivering great socio-economic impact.
+In conclusion, therefore, continually considering the following three questions helps universities engage purposefully:

 Question 1: What is our objective?
-(To establish organisational direction, curate opportunities, shape partnerships or deliver outcomes from existing partnerships?)
+(To establish organisational direction, curate opportunities, shape partnerships or deliver outcomes from new or existing partnerships?)

 Question 2: What is the purpose of our engagement activities?